 The Insulin Calculator helps you calculate the right amount of insulin or carbs for correction or meals.
 To make the best use of it, it is important to provide the right settings.

-It's time for lunch.
-Your blood sugar is 165 mg/dl (9.2 mmol/L).
+It's time for lunch and your blood sugar is 165 mg/dl (9.2 mmol/L).
 You have a big slice of pizza, a bag of chips, and a cold Diet Coke waiting for you.
 How much insulin do you take?

-If you wear an insulin pump, you’re probably already using an insulin calculator (they’re often built-in) to inject the correct amount of insulin for corrections and meals.
-You're welcome to stay and read, but there's not much new information for you here.
+If you wear an insulin pump, you’re probably already using an insulin calculator (they’re often built-in) to inject the correct amount of insulin for correction at mealtimes.
+You're welcome to continue reading, but there's not much relevant information for you if that's the case.

-However, if you’re using injections (syringes or pens), like most people with diabetes, then stick around.
-This article should be helpful.
+However, if you’re injecting your insulin (syringes or pens), then stick around.
+This article will be helpful.

-It’s a module integrated into the mySugr app that helps with your insulin doses (note: mySugr Insulin Calculator is currently approved for use in Europe).
+It’s a module integrated into the mySugr app that helps with your insulin dosage.
+The Bolus Calculator is not yet available in all of the countries where you can download the mySugr Logbook .
+Please check the availability in your own country.
 Btw.
-Insulin Calculators are also known as Bolus Calculators.
+Bolus Calculators are also known as Insulin Calculators.

-mySugr’s Insulin Calculator (Bolus Calculator) examines all of the messy numbers involved and then recommends a precise dose of insulin.
+mySugr’s Bolus Calculator makes sense of all the messy numbers involved and suggests a precise dose of insulin.

-At mealtime, it’s super easy.
-Measure your blood sugar, tell mySugr’s Insulin Calculator about your carbs, and we’ll do the rest.
-We’ll even keep track of your active insulin (also called insulin on board or IOB).
+At mealtimes, it’s super easy.
+Measure your blood sugar, tell the mySugr Bolus Calculator about your carbs, and let it do the rest.
+It will even keep track of your active insulin (also called insulin on board or IOB).
 All you have to do is dial up the dose and take it.

 Never heard of active insulin?
 It’s a concept that helps reduce hypos caused by stacking insulin.
-We’ll explain it in more detail below.
+We’ll explain this in further detail below.

 Before using the bolus calculator for the first time, you’ll need to enter some details about how your diabetes works.
 Once you enter all of these settings, you won’t need to mess with them again unless something changes.
 There are also a bunch of terms and phrases that might be new to you, but don’t worry; we’ll explain everything.

-mySugr’s Insulin Calculator only works with rapid-acting bolus insulins.
-You’ll find the list of compatible insulins here and should select the type you’re using.
+The mySugr Bolus Calculator only works with rapid-acting bolus insulins.
+You’ll find a list of compatible insulins in the settings of the mySugr app.

 Active Insulin Duration